 MPP French’s plan would have ensured the safety of seniors in care with the following priorities:

 · Involve family councils in quality of care

 · Incorporate individualized care plans that meet residents’ individual needs

 · Protect provincial transfer funds from penalties so that the for-profit folks have to find it elsewhere

 · Make sure inspections will at least meet the criteria of the cancelled Resident Quality Inspections (RQIs)

-“The Ford Conservatives have shown staggering indifference to the suffering of seniors and their families in Durham,” said French.
+“The current Government has shown staggering indifference to the suffering of seniors and their families in Durham,” said French.
 “While families have been calling for accountability in long-term care, this government is still considering giving a 30 year license extension and more beds to Orchard Villa even after 78 seniors died there during the initial wave of COVID-19.

 “Families and seniors deserve so much better than this.
-New Democrats will revamp long-term care by taking out the corporate profits and focus all resources on caring for seniors and residents.”
+The Official Opposition will revamp long-term care by taking out the corporate profits and focus all resources on caring for seniors and residents.”